pierremaw/Tradingview-ChartBot/README.md

 - Handling secure credential storage with `dotenv`
 - Building a **concise single‑file micro‑service** for automation
 - Integrating with external APIs (in this case, Airtable)
-- Optionally containerising and running code on a VPS with Docker + env‑vars
+- Containerising and running code on a VPS with Docker + env‑vars

 ## How It Works